JAC-CS-Game-Programming-F25/project-my-original-name-idea-was-too-long/README.md

 -   **Main Menu** *Continue* will load existing saved states, *New Game* will start everything from scratch.
 Both options lead to the opponent selection.

 ![Opponent Selection](./assets/images/proposal/Wireframe_opponentSelection.png)
--   **Opponent Selection** Pressing W or D will cycle through possible opponents, tweening their portraits and changing the values of their money and the game they play.
+-   **Opponent Selection** Pressing A or D will cycle through possible opponents, tweening their portraits and changing the values of their money and the game they play.
 The background here will give a vibe of being in a medieval tavern.
 -   Pressing H here and in game will tween in a text box from the side of the screen which will explain the rules of the game.

 ![Game Board](./assets/images/proposal/Wireframe_opponentTurnDiceRoll.png)